 - 6 p.m.

-- Second Wednesday of each month; additional meetings as needed
+- Regular meetings - second Wednesday of each month with additional meetings as needed.

 Agendas and Minutes